Skip to Main Content

 Open access terms

-Author accepted manuscript (AAM): the final authored version of the manuscript, which includes any finished changes made as part the peer-review process, that has been accepted for publication by the journal.
+Author accepted manuscript (AAM) is the final authored version of the manuscript, which includes any finished changes made as part the peer-review process, that has been accepted for publication by the journal.
 Documents that have been typeset or copyedited by the publisher (such as proofs or the final published version) are not AAMs, but articles written in a publisher-supplied template are acceptable.

-Digital object identifier (DOI): is a persistent identifier assigned to journal articles and research datasets and other objects.
+Digital object identifier (DOI) is a persistent identifier assigned to journal articles and research datasets and other objects.
 DOIs are created by many registered agencies but the DOI system is managed by the DOI Foundation.

 Embargo: some publishers allow authors to deposit the accepted manuscript version of an article in an institutional repository, but only after a specified amount time.
 Some embargo periods can last for several years.
 Use the database SHERPA/RoMEO to check the duration of embargoes.